 The Michigan Corporate Relations Network, a program supported by the MEDC in collaboration with universities in Michigan, funds SCIP.
 The number of companies that submitted project requests in 2017 was double that of 2015, SCIP said in a news release.

 “This funding enables StabiLux Biosciences to access the state-of-the-art facilities and expertise in universities to accelerate our product development,” said Yap.

 SCIP and the MCRN program have been supporting business and university engagement since 2012.
 SCIP has funded 101company projects statewide at 12 different universities, created 256 high-tech jobs, attracted $102.4 million in additional federal and private funding and $164 million in new sales.

-“Research and technology transfer collaborations between small businesses and universities, such as those supported by the SCIP program, are truly a win-win-win for the companies, researchers and the students involved,” said Jim Baker, executive director of Michigan Tech’s Office of Innovation and Industry Engagement.
+“Research and technology transfer collaborations between small businesses and universities, such as those supported by the SCIP program, are truly a win-win-win for the companies, researchers and the students involved,” said Jim Baker, executive director of Michigan Tech’s Office of Innovation and Commercialization.
 “The researchers and students have an opportunity to apply their expertise to create novel solutions to challenging problems, and the companies get access to resources that could not be cost-effectively to develop internally.
 Even students who are not involved directly in the project benefit from the involvement of faculty who work on the projects and bring their experiences into the classroom.”

 The Michigan Corporate Relations Network Small Company Innovation Program is a key resource for small companies, connecting them to research in our universities," said Denise Graves, MEDC university relations director.
 "This collaboration highlights the need for important university resources in support of small companies and their critical need for assistance to continue their progress in the commercial market.”